7 Reasons Senior Dogs Make Great Adoptions

 My sweet senior dogs have left me and are now awaiting me at the Rainbow Bridge.
 (At least a gal can hope.)
 Surrounded as I am by young, boisterous canine beasts, I miss those old dogs' graceful, graying presence -- not to mention their sweet, low-maintenance ways -- every single day.
 November is National Adopt-a-Senior-Dog Month -- a fine time for adopters to consider welcoming home an elder statesdog -- and that makes me happy.

-Prolific author David Tabatsky just completed his latest book, Beautiful Old Dogs.
+Prolific author David Tabatsky wrote the book Beautiful Old Dogs.
 It's a lovely anthology of essays by boldface names including Marlo Thomas, Anna Quindlen, and Dean Koontz's dog Trixie, and its pages are illustrated with gorgeous photographs by the late Garry Gross.
-The tome will be published by St. Martin's Press this time next year.
+The tome was recently published by St. Martin's Press.

 "I didn't become a dog person until I encountered Garry's exquisite photography, specifically his soulful portraits of senior dogs," Tabatsky says.
 The late photographer's motto in seeking out canine models was, "The older the better -- dogs with soul in their eyes."
 And, Tabatsky adds, "I've been converted to this sentiment."